-After ten years of continuous data collection, it is clear that PM{10} federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill monitor.
+After 12 years of continuous data collection, it is clear that PM10 federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill monitor.
 By the time these air parcels reach the Community or regional monitors, they have been diluted, and some of the larger particles may have been removed by deposition.

-Figure 3-2.
-Wind rose from federal exceedance days during ten continuous monitoring years at the Landfill (top right) and Community (bottom right) monitoring sites.
+Figure 3-6.
+Wind rose from federal exceedance days during 12 continuous monitoring years at the Landfill (top right) and Community (bottom right) monitoring sites.
+Wind data at the Community site are replaced with those from the Reseda site since Year 11.